 Sometimes, the fees and bribes these people describe will seem small, particularly in comparison to the riches they offer.
 But there is no upside - even if you are only "risking" $30 or $40, you'll lose that money forever.
 And if you send your bank account information or personal identification, it is possible that the criminals will be able to empty your bank account or obtain credit in your name.

 Most people who have an email address for any significant amount of time receive so-called "spam email" (more politely known as "unsolicited commercial email.")
-Spammers create lists of email addresses by collecting them from websites, buying them from other businesses, and even by guessing possible names on popular email hosts such as Yahoo! mail and Hotmail.
+Spammers create lists of email addresses by collecting them from websites, buying them from other businesses, and even by guessing possible names on popular email hosts such as Yahoo! mail, Google mail and Outlook mail.
 It is possible to buy large email lists for relatively small amounts of money.
 Most people who are running these scams get spam mailing lists in this manner, or buy them from spammers.

 There is no point in contacting them "just in case" - no one has ever received the promised money.
 You won't, either.